Waldenström macroglobulinemiaWaldenström macroglobulinemia; Macroglobulinemia - primary; Lymphoplasmacytic lymphoma; Monoclonal macroglobulinemia

 A physical examination may reveal a swollen spleen, liver, and lymph nodes.
 An eye exam may show enlarged veins in the retina or retinal bleeding (hemorrhages).

-A CBC shows a low number of red blood cells and platelets.
-Blood chemistry shows evidence of kidney disease.
 A serum viscosity test can tell if the blood has become thick.
-Symptoms usually occur when the blood is 4 times thicker than normal.
+Symptoms usually occur when the blood is four times thicker than normal.

 Additional tests that may be done include: